Host–guest chemistry: Encryption

-Mechanical property
+Mechanical properties

-Although some host-guest interactions are not strong, increasing the amount of the host-guest interaction can improve the mechanical properties of the materials.
+Although some host–guest interactions are not strong, increasing the amount of the host–guest interaction can improve the mechanical properties of the materials.
 As an example, threading the host molecules onto the polymer is one of the commonly used strategies for increasing the mechanical properties of the polymer.
 It takes time for the host molecules to de-thread from the polymer, which can be a way of energy dissipation.
-Another method is to use the slow exchange host-guest interaction.
+Another method is to use the slow exchange host–guest interaction.
 Though the slow exchange improves the mechanical properties, simultaneously, self-healing properties will be sacrificed.

 Sensing

+Silicon surfaces functionalized with tetraphosphonate cavitands have been used to singularly detect sarcosine in water and urine solutions.

 Traditionally, chemical sensing has been approached with a system that contains a covalently bound indicator to a receptor though a linker.
 Once the analyte binds, the indicator changes color or fluoresces.
-This technique is called the indicator-spacer-receptor approach (ISR).
+This technique is called the indicator–spacer–receptor approach (ISR).
 In contrast to ISR, indicator-displacement assay (IDA) utilizes a non-covalent interaction between a receptor (the host), indicator, and an analyte (the guest).
 Similar to ISR, IDA also utilizes colorimetric (C-IDA) and fluorescence (F-IDA) indicators.
 In an IDA assay, a receptor is incubated with the indicator.
 When the analyte is added to the mixture, the indicator is released to the environment.
 Once the indicator is released it either changes color (C-IDA) or fluoresces (F-IDA).

 IDA offers several advantages versus the traditional ISR chemical sensing approach.
 First, it does not require the indicator to be covalently bound to the receptor.
 Secondly, since there is no covalent bond, various indicators can be used with the same receptor.
 Lastly, the media in which the assay may be used is diverse.

 Chemical sensing techniques such as C-IDA have biological implications.
 For example, protamine is a coagulant that is routinely administered after cardiopulmonary surgery that counter acts the anti-coagulant activity of herapin.
 In order to quantify the protamine in plasma samples, a colorimetric displacement assay is used.
-Azure A dye is blue when it is unbound, but when it is bound to herapin, it shows a purple color.
+Azure A dye is blue when it is unbound, but when it is bound to herapin it shows a purple color.
 The binding between Azure A and heparin is weak and reversible.
 This allows protamine to displace Azure A. Once the dye is liberated it displays a purple color.
 The degree to which the dye is displaced is proportional to the amount of protamine in the plasma.

-F-IDA has been used by Kwalczykowski and co-workers to monitor the activities of helicase in E.coli.
+F-IDA has been used by Kwalczykowski and co-workers to monitor the activities of helicase in E. coli.
 In this study they used thiazole orange as the indicator.
 The helicase unwinds the dsDNA to make ssDNA.
-The fluorescence intensity of thiazole orange has a greater affinity for dsDNA than ssDNA and its fluorescence intensity increases when it is bound to dsDNA than when it is unbound.
+The fluorescence intensity of thiazole orange has a greater affinity for dsDNA than ssDNA and its fluorescence intensity is higher when it is bound to dsDNA than when it is unbound.